Meditation is important to strengthen your capacity to be a True Self Leader, and no it doesn't have to be hard or time consuming.

 Build your IAMX identity

-When you meditate you notice your thoughts and feelings.
-As you develop your ‘observer Self’ you will learn to distinguish between thoughts and feelings that come from Drama (fear, doubt, and scarcity) and those that come from your Best Self (love, confidence, and abundance).
+When you meditate you notice your thoughts, feelings, and sensations.
+As you develop your ‘observer Self’ you will learn to distinguish between thoughts, feelings, and sensations that come from Drama (danger, fear, doubt, and scarcity) and those that come from your Best Self (love, confidence, and abundance).

 A common practice is to notice your fearful thoughts and say to yourself, “I am not fear.
 I am experiencing fear” or “fear is arising”.